-Community College System of New Hampshire (CCSNH) Disabilities Services Mission Statement: It is the mission of CCSNH Disabilities Services to provide equal educational access, opportunities, and experiences to all qualified students with documented disabilities who register with the college's Disabilities Services Office.
+Community College System of New Hampshire (CCSNH) Disabilities Services Mission Statement: It is the mission of CCSNH Disabilities Services to provide equal educational access, opportunities, and experiences to all qualified students with documented disabilities who register with Great Bay Community College's Accessibility Services Coordinator.
 Reasonable accommodations are provided to students to allow them to achieve at a level limited only by their abilities and not by their disabilities.
-Assistance is provided in a collaborative way to help students develop strong and effective independent learning and self-advocacy skills, as they assume responsibility for reaching their academic goals.
+Assistance is provided collaboratively to help students develop strong and effective independent learning and self-advocacy skills, as they assume responsibility for reaching their academic goals.